 Show, don’t tell, your skills and abilities.

 A reader will be deciding if what you are citing is true or just your opinion.
 Replace words like “significant,” “excellent,” “improved,” and “successful” with evidence to make your achievements fact-based and objective.

 - Built strong relationships with clients due to excellent communication skills

 - Demonstrated strong technical skills using VBA, SQL, Python

-(Are you that person at work that thinks they have stellar people skills but really doesn’t?)
+(Are you that person at work that thinks they have stellar skills but really doesn’t?)

 - Presented to C-level client executives weekly on project status; sole consultant invited to attend internal strategy development meeting with key client lead after presenting recommendations

-- Developed and maintained a risk management data model valued at $50M using SQL and tracked key risk indicators
+- Managed an intern to develop a risk management data model valued at $50M using SQL and tracked key risk indicators